 510 Public Personnel Law.
 (3) The study of the law and policy of public sector collective bargaining, employment discrimination and employee/employer rights and responsibilities within a criminal justice context.
 Prerequisite: LEJA 501 or permission of the instructor/department chair.

 511 Diversity and the Police.
 (3) This course examines the nature and extent of alienation and isolation of police personnel from minority citizens they are to serve.
 Human relations are discussed as the basis for successful community relations programs with special emphasis on encounters between police officers and members of racial and ethnic minority groups, the history of police minority relations, and the difficulties and consequences of attracting and hiring minority police officers.

 514 Executive Management Seminar.
 (3) The Executive Management Seminar is designed to meet the needs and challenges of top level law enforcement personnel.
 Topics of instruction include a variety of traditional management subjects as they relate to the management of law enforcement agencies.
 Subjects include, but are not limited to: Future of Policing, News Media Relations, Administrative Law Update, Leadership, TQM, Negotiating Skills, Problem Employees, Performance Evaluations, Community Policing, Gang Control.
-Prerequisite: Prior management courses or relevant experience, permission of the instructor/chair.
+Prerequisite: Prior management courses or relevant experience, or permission of the instructor/department chair.

 517 International Studies in Criminal Justice.
 (3–6, repeatable to 9) Integrates the study of international Criminal Justice with student international travel to countries selected for the course.
 Focuses on preparing students for global environment of the 21st century by providing first-hand knowledge of different cultures.
 Requires substantial written comparative analysis of criminal justice systems and cultures based on the first-hand experiences of the student in the country, required readings, and class meetings.